-In increasing numbers, alumni and friends are supporting the University of Wisconsin–Madison with planned gifts during their lifetimes and through their estates.
-Gift planning integrates charitable giving into your overall financial, tax and estate planning to maximize benefits for you and for the UW-Madison.
-Gift planning can help you multiply both your financial rewards and your impact on campus.
+In increasing numbers, alumni and friends are creating legacies at the University of Wisconsin–Madison through planned gifts.
+Gift planning, a type of philanthropic giving, integrates charitable giving into a donor’s overall financial, tax, and estate planning to maximize benefits both for the donor and for UW–Madison.

 |Charitable Remainder Trusts||7|

 |Total Deferred Gifts||125|